copyrightexceptions/copyrightexceptions.eu/content/implementations/BG/info53m.md

 jurisdictions:
 - BG
 score: 2
-description: "This exception allows for the use of a building, which is a work of architecture, or of a plan of such a building for the purpose of its reconstruction, carried out following coordination with the respective collective management organization."
+description: "This exception allows for the use of a building, which is a work of architecture, or a plan of such a building for the purpose of its reconstruction, carried out following coordination with the respective collective management organization."
 beneficiaries:
 - any user
 purposes: